 A randomised controlled trial to establish the clinical and cost effectiveness of expectant management versus pre-operative imaging with magnetic resonance cholangio-pancreaticogram (MRCP) in patients with symptomatic gallstones undergoing laparoscopic cholecystectomy at low or moderate risk of common bile duct stones: The Sunflower Study

-In response to COVID-19, the study team are currently working from home.
+In response to COVID-19, the study team are currently combining working from home and our office in Bristol.
 If you have any questions about the study, please email email@example.com or call the study mobile on 07929 771395 (Monday-Friday: Office Hours).
 We continue to keep in touch with study participants.
 The UK government website provides up to date information on COVID-19.

 What is the Sunflower study?

 The Sunflower Study is what’s called a Randomised Controlled Trial, or RCT.
 It is investigating whether routinely testing all patients for common bile duct stones before gallbladder removal surgery is beneficial or not.

 Why is this study being done, and why is it important to the NHS?

 Gallbladder removal surgery (laparoscopic cholecystectomy) is one of the most common operations undertaken in the Western World, with around 70,000 operations performed annually in England.
 Patients require gallbladder removal when gallbladder stones are found using an ultrasound scan.
 Occasionally (in an estimated 2-5 in every hundred or 2-5% of patients), gallbladder stones may move in to the common bile duct, where they may remain without symptoms, cause problems or move spontaneously in to the stomach.
 As such, when patients are checked for gallbladder stones, the common bile duct is also checked using an ultrasound scan.